Home / Orange County / Los Alamitos

 Aging Wood Structures

-Many homes in Los Alamitos were built in the 1950s–1980s.
-Older wood framing, fascia, and eaves are more susceptible to drywood termite infestation, especially if paint or sealant has deteriorated.
+Los Alamitos homes average 45–60 years old, with common construction including 1960s–1980s single-family tract homes; some horse-adjacent properties.
+Older wood framing, fascia, and eaves are more susceptible to drywood termite infestation, especially where paint or sealant has deteriorated.

 Coastal Humidity